 How Twitter chooses the image that is shared:

-- First, Twitter will look at the first image file that in is your email.
+- First, Twitter will look at the first image file that is in your email.
 If it is larger than 300px wide, it will use this image when sharing the Broadcast.

-NOTE: Twitter looks at the original size of the image.
+Note: Twitter looks at the original size of the image.
 If you uploaded an image that was larger than 300px and then made it smaller in the editor, they would still use this image.
 If the image you uploaded was smaller than 300px and you stretched it to make it larger, Twitter would not use the image.